-The framework of BALR-SAM is shown in Fig~\ref{fig1}.
 In this section, we first introduce the Complementary Detail Enhancement Network (CDEN) for generating boundary-sensitive features, followed by the Low-Rank Decomposition Adapters applied to the image encoder.
 Finally, we describe the Low-Rank Tensor Attention mechanism used in the mask decoder.
+The framework of proposed BALR-SAM is shown in Figure~\ref{fig1}.